Hot, Partly Cloudy Weather Forecast For Sindh - UrduPoint

 Hot, Partly Cloudy Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 6th Jul, 2024) The Pakistan Meteorological Department on Saturday predicted hot and partly cloudy weather for most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 7th Jul, 2024) The Pakistan Meteorological Department on Sunday predicted hot and partly cloudy weather in most districts of the Sindh province during the next 24 hours.

-However, rain-wind or thundershower was predicted in Qamber-Shahzadkot, Larkana, Sukkur, Jacobabad, Kashmore and coastal areas.
+However, rain windstorm or thundershower wass predicted in Jacobabad, Kashmore, Sukkur, Shikarpur, Ghotki, Qamber-Shahdadkot, Larkana, Dadu, Jamshoro, Umerkot, Tharparkar and coastal areas of the province.

 Mainly, hot and cloudy weather is likely to prevail in the province.